ctcrahul/link-in-bio-website/README.md

 - Clean and minimal UI 🎨
 - Responsive design 📱 (works on mobile and desktop)
 - Profile avatar with hover effect 👤
-- Social media links with Font Awesome icons 🔗
+- Social media links with Font Awesome icons. 🔗
 - Gradient background for modern look 🌈

 ---